 Learning is something you do with your whole self and for your whole life.

-The role of 4-H National Headquarters is to lead, inform, and educate 4-H and other land-grant university youth development professionals about learning principles, trends, resources, methods, and delivery modes to support the incorporation of relevant learning into positive youth development programs.
+The role of the Division of Youth and 4-H is to lead, inform, and educate 4-H and other land-grant university youth development professionals about learning principles, trends, resources, methods, and delivery modes to support the incorporation of relevant learning into positive youth development programs.

 This work is accomplished by providing support to: